A Strong Corporate Culture Creates More Value to Stakeholders

 Views on Cultural Ownership Vary

-What most company employees, management and line staff alike, can agree on is that organizational culture matters.
-It is a proven indicator of employee engagement, client retention and financial business success.
+What most company employees, management, and line staff alike, can agree on is that organizational culture matters.
+It is a proven indicator of employee engagement, client retention, and business performance.

 HR typically rates employee benefits as a leading driver of creating a strong and healthy corporate culture.
 Interestingly enough, employee benefits has had one of the lowest correlations to employee engagement in terms of employee advocacy, discretionary effort and intent to stay over the last decade across our survey respondents.